vrcAlbert/documentation-api/source/php/behaviours/twinnable.rst

 .. php:attr:: common_id_property

 	Required.
-	Column name use for save the common ID between twin items.
-Column must have type ``int``.
+	Column used to store the common ID between twinned items.
+Data type must be ``int``.

 .. php:attr:: is_main_property

 	Required.
-	Column name use for save if the item is the main item among twin items.
-Column must have type ``boolean``.
+	Column used to store if the item is the main item among twin items.
+Data type must be ``boolean``.

 Methods
 *******

 .. php:method:: delete_all_context()

-	Removes all items twinned to the current item, including the current item.
+	Removes all items twinned to the current item, including the current item itself.

 .. php:method:: is_main_context()